 Face masking, Coloration, and general appearance

-DOGS: Dogs come in a wide variety of coat colors and patterns, ranging in color from solid black to red brindle, blue ticking to a splash coat (asymmetrical markings).
+DOGS: Dogs come in a wide variety of coat colors and patterns, ranging in color from solid black to red brindle, blue ticking or a splash coat (asymmetrical markings).
 The markings and coat patterns on dogs are often very contrasting and crisp, especially on their face.

-White blaze running up the forehead on an Alaskan Malamute mix
+White blaze running up the forehead on an Alaskan malamute mix

-Facial markings seen on many northern breed dogs and German Shepherds are fairly contrasting and sharp with little to no blending.
+Facial markings seen on many northern breed dogs and German shepherds are fairly contrasting and sharp with little to no blending.
 Most dogs also lack significant cheek ruffs.

 - What is Phenotyping?

 - Misrepresented Wolf Subspecies / Content